 Equipping for growth

-Why infrastructure is important
+Why technology is important

 James Emmett, HSBC Global Head of Trade and Receivables Finance